vjelic/hip-glog-fork/docs/how-to/hip_runtime_api/memory_management/virtual_memory.rst

 Virtual memory management solves these memory management problems.
 It helps to reduce memory usage and unnecessary ``memcpy`` calls.

+HIP virtual memory management is built on top of HSA, which provides low-level access to AMD GPU memory.
+For more details on the underlying HSA runtime, see :doc:`ROCr documentation <rocr-runtime:index>`

 .. _memory_allocation_virtual_memory:

 Memory allocation